artyomb/artyomb.github.io/projects.md

 # **Brothers in Arms**

-I'm looking for the fiends who love Ruby, Linux, Distributive solutions.
-Please leave a comment or contact me any way!
+I’m looking for friends who love Ruby, Linux, Distributive solutions.
+Please leave a comment or contact me any other way!